GaspardMerten/Firebase-Cloud-Messaging-Interop/README.md

 ```

 <b>Important note: </b> You can't directly subscribe to a topic with this plugin.
 You will need to make a call
-to firebase from your server with the user token to do so.
+to Firebase from your server with the user token to do so.

 ## License